t-k-cloud/tkarch/README.md

 4. boot into USB stick, select archlinux boot entry and login to Arch Linux installer.

-5. In this installer, run `/run/archiso/img_dev/tkarch/install.sh`.
+5. in this installer, run `/run/archiso/img_dev/tkarch/install.sh`.

 6. if installing on Macbook Air, further run `my-arch-mid-install-macbookair.sh` to setup grub EFI boot.

-7. Now reboot and login as `tk`.
+7. now reboot and login as `root`, use `passwd <username>` to set password for the user.

+8. login as the user.